jedi-dino/protobot-updated/README.md

 ## Known bugs

-current known bugs are copy and paste doesnt work
+Copy and paste does not work

+When closing the parts list it will then refuse to reopen, in order to fix this please save your project and restart application